 The change in net position is one indicator of whether the overall financial condition of the Foundation has improved or worsened during the fiscal year.
-During fiscal years 2018 and 2017, net position increased by \$3.0 million or 9.1% and \$3.9 million or 12.8%, respectively.
-In both fiscal years 2018 and 2017, the change was directly related successful fundraising campaigns and positive investment returns.
+During fiscal years 2019 and 2018, net position increased by \$6.1 million or 16.9% and \$3.0 million or 9.1%, respectively.
+In both fiscal years, the change was directly related successful fundraising campaigns and investment income and gains due to the positive stock market performance.

-Nonexpendable Net Position
+Restricted - Nonexpendable Net Position

-During fiscal years 2018 and 2017, nonexpendable net position increased by \$2.0 million or 14.5% and \$1.6 million or 13.3%, respectively.
-These increases were due to endowed gifts received during those years that were designated by donors to be invested in perpetuity.
+During fiscal years 2019 and 2018, nonexpendable net position increased by \$4.3 million or 27.9% and \$2.0 million or 14.5%, respectively.
+These increases were due to endowed gifts received that were designated by donors to be invested in perpetuity.

-Expendable Net Position
+Restricted - Expendable Net Position

-During fiscal year 2018, expendable net position had an increase of \$1.5 million or 9.3% due to gift receipts that were designated as expendable offset by expenses and transfers to the College.
-During fiscal year 2017, expendable net position had an increase of \$2.0 million or 12.8% due to gift receipts that were designated as expendable and investment earnings which were partially offset by transfers to the College.
+During fiscal years 2019 and 2018, expendable net position had increases of \$1.5 million or 8.4% and \$1.5 million or 9.3%, respectively, due to gift receipts that were designated as expendable offset by expenses and transfers to the College.